Engee documentation

 }

-The verification model generated from the .jl script will only run if Verilog is selected as the target platform.
+The verification model created from the .jl script will only work if Verilog is selected as the target platform.
 If the obj_dir folder was not generated, the verification model will not run.

-Code templates are exposed in the first generation step, so HDL template creation should be done mostly in Chisel, using Julia’s built-in control constructs if necessary.
+Code templates are exposed at the first generation step, so HDL template creation should be done mostly in Chisel, using Julia’s inbuilt control constructs if necessary.

-You can read more about working with custom code generation templates in article.
+You can read more about working with custom code generation templates in the article Code generation based on custom templates;.